anebz/cloud/Accreditations/aws_solutions_associate.md

 * Amazon FSx For Lustre: high-performing *parallel* file system for fast processing of workloads
 * Amazon FSx For Windows File Server: fully managed Microsoft Windows filesystem with support for SMB protocol, Windows NFTS, Microsoft Active Directory integrations
 * AWS Storage gateway: integrate the on-premises network to AWS but doesn't migrate apps.
 If using a fileshare in Storage Gateway, the on-premises systems are still kept.
 Hybrid storage solutions.
 Enables Active Directory users to deploy storage on their workstations as a drive. mounted as a disk for on-premises desktop computers
+* AWS DataSync: upload all data to AWS, 100% cloud architecture. nothing stored on-prem.
 * EFS: only supports Linux workloads

+---

+* AWS Snowball edge: type of Snowball device with on-board storage and compute power.
+Each Snowball Edge device can transport data at speeds faster than the internet.
+The AWS Snowball Edge device differs from the standard Snowball because it can bring the power of the AWS Cloud to your on-premises location, with local storage and compute functionality.
+Can't directly integrate backups to S3 Glacier, only to S3.
+* AWS Snowmobile exabyte-scale data transfer service.
+Up to 100PB per Snowmobile

 ### X.Y.
 S3

-To aggregate data in buckets in many locations, use Transfer Acceleration in the destination bucket and upload the collected data using Multipart upload.
-Uploading the data to the closest S3 bucket and setting up cross-region replication and copying objects to destination bucket works as well, but it takes longer.

 Amazon Macie is a ML-powered service that monitors and detects usage patterns on S3 data, it can detect anomalies, risk of unauthorized access or inadvertent data leaks.
 It can recognize PII (personally identifiable info) or IP.

 CORS (cross-origin resource sharing) allows webapps loaded in one domain to interact with resources in a different domain.
 For instance, to add JavaScript to the webapp.

-How to give access to paying subscribers to a specific files?
-Use Signed cookies to control who can access private files in the CloudFront distribution by modifying the app to check whether a user should have access or not.
-For members, send the required `SetCookie` headers to the viewer which will unlock the content only to them.

-Signed URLs are when you want to restrict access to individual files, or when users are using a client (e.g. HTTP client) that doesn't support cookies.
-With signed cookies, you can provide access to multiple restricted files but from a restricted group of users.

 Use pre-signed URLs to access specific objects.
+To control traffic to trusted buckets (expecting there to be a lot of buckets), set an endpoint policy.
+You can also create bucket policies but it takes a lot of time.

+S3 object lock allows you to store objects using a write-once-read-many (WORM) model.
+Changes to objects are allowed but their previous versions should be preserved and remain retrievable.
+If you enabled S3 Object Lock, you won't be able to upload new versions of an object.
+This feature is only helpful when you want to prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.

+* S3 Standard - Infrequent Access: is used for infrequently-accessed data, but rapid access.
+Not for backup
+* One Zone-IA: for infrequent access
-For data archiving, S3 Glacier (also Glacier deep archive).
-One Zone-IA is for infrequent access.
+* S3 Glacier (+ deep archive) for archiving

 With lifefycle policy, you can specify that the data is moved to another storage class (like for archiving).

+> Retention modes

+* 𝗚𝗼𝘃𝗲𝗿𝗻𝗮𝗻𝗰𝗲 - overwrites/deletes are only possible with specific rights
+* 𝗖𝗼𝗺𝗽𝗹𝗶𝗮𝗻𝗰𝗲 - no deletes or overwrites possible for the duration of the retention period

-> S3 notification feature
+#### S3 notification feature

 The S3 notification feature can send notifications when certain events happen in a bucket.
 S3 event notifications are designed to be delivered at least once and to one destination only.
 You cannot attach two or more SNS topics or SQS queues for S3 event notification.
 Therefore, you must send the event notification to Amazon SNS.
+SQS and Lambda are also correct destinations

 First add notification config saying which event should S3 publish and the destination for the notification, which can be the following: